avacio/bucket_list_304/README.md

 The following command is to execute the init SQL when you are in the project's sql directory:
 `start bucketlist`
-Views may need to be updated as well:
-`start views`
-`start recommended`

 ## Login
 ### User
-User: hauntingsjapan
+>User: hauntingsjapan
-Pw: password
+>Pw: password

 ### Admin
-User: test
+>User: test
-Pw: test
+>Pw: test

-** Both are hard-coded right now so these will remain the logins to the pages, even if their passwords are changed in the database.
+Both are hard-coded right now so these will remain the logins to the pages, even if their passwords are changed in the database.
+(Hard-coded in scripts.js)

 ## DEV NOTES